 - P723, Conflicts of Interest

-- Ethics Toolbox

-- EA-Ethics Chat Room (Skype for Business) Instructions

 - EA-Ethics (505) 667-7506 or coi@lanl.gov

 - Outside Activity Request System (OARS)

 Personal Conflicts of Interest

 As employees, we must recognize our responsibility to avoid any conflict between personal interests and those of Triad.
 A COI occurs when an employee's personal interests interfere, or appear to interfere, with your LANL duties.
 Employees' decisions must be governed by sound judgment and objectivity on behalf of Triad, free from the influence of personal interests.
 Even the appearance of a COI can be harmful to the Laboratory's reputation.
 We have a duty to avoid situations that could cause someone to question our judgment or objectivity and an obligation to disclose potential conflicts in every aspect of our jobs no matter how insignificant these potential conflicts may appear.